Prem-ium/DoorDash-PromoCodes/README.md

 A 98% automated method of finding the best DoorDash/DashPass coupons/discounts.

+## Important Notes
+Project Status: Incomplete.

+As it stands right now, this python program will do the heavy lifting and automate the boring tedious tasks such as signing up for a new account and filling the cart up.
+The user currently will need to intervene towards the very end of the program where the checkout cart page is loaded to click the pop-up button 'Apply Coupons.'

+This program can be especially be helpful on the go, running through a replit on your phone should be able to help a user obtain some very nice coupon/promo codes without needing to log onto a computer and wait for execution.

 ## Installation
 The bot can be run using Python.
 ### Python Script